hydra_zen.ZenStore#

 Notes

-is available as a pre-instantiated globally-available store, which is initialized as:store = ZenStore( name="zen_store", deferred_to_config=True, deferred_hydra_store=True, )
+hydra_zen.storeis available as a pre-instantiated globally-available store, which is initialized as:store = ZenStore( name="zen_store", deferred_to_config=True, deferred_hydra_store=True, )

 Internally, each

-instance holds a mapping of:tuple[group, name] -> {node: Dataclass | omegaconf.Container, name: str, group: str, package: Optional[str], provider: Optional[str]}
+ZenStoreinstance holds a mapping of:tuple[group, name] -> {node: Dataclass | omegaconf.Container, name: str, group: str, package: Optional[str], provider: Optional[str]}

 Auto-config capabilities

-) to a target in order to auto-generate a config for the target, which is then stored.from hydra_zen import store def func(x, y): ... store(func, x=2, y=3)
+ZenStoreis also designed to consolidate the config-creation and storage process; it can be used to automatically apply config-creation a function (e.g.,builds) to a target in order to auto-generate a config for the target, which is then stored.from hydra_zen import store def func(x, y): ... store(func, x=2, y=3)

 It can also be used to decorate config-targets and dataclasses, enabling “inline” config creation and storage patterns.